Punk Rock for Sissies

 Metamodernism and the Return of Affect in Early 21st Century American Indie Rock

 This is a text version of a talk I gave at the 2019 AHRC Metamodernism Conference, at Radboud University in Nijmegen, Netherlands.
-Some people who were not at the conference have asked me if there was a way they could see or hear the talk, so I’m making this version for them.
-The talk was, of course, presented to folks who were already familiar with the notion of metamodernism, so if you’ve come across this article, and you’re new to metamodernism, I recommend you check out some of these resources I’ve provided at the end.
+Some people who were not at the conference have asked me if there was a way they could see or hear the talk, so I’ve made this text version for them.
+The talk was, of course, presented to folks who were already familiar with the notion of metamodernism, so if you’ve come across this article, and you’re new to metamodernism, I recommend you check out some of the resources I’ve provided at the end.

 I appreciate having the chance to participate in this conference, speaking as an independent scholar, and also as a musician, songwriter and life-long music fan.
 I found my way into metamodernism theory when searching for a way to account for changes I noticed in American indie rock that emerged around the turn of the millennium.
 Just as Timotheus Vermeulen and Robin van den Akker reported, in their 2010 essay “Notes on Metamodernism,” that they had begun noticing paintings that exhibited a sensibility that could not easily be explained by postmodernism, in the early-mid 2000s, I found myself noticing a similar shift in American indie rock: music that seemed to restore a place for unabashed sentiment, but was somehow also fluent in the playful, self-aware, ironic, and de-centering vernacular of postmodernism.